Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Higher-rank Teichm uller theory

-We introduce Teichmüller spaces and their generalizations, with the character variety being the fundamental object of interest.
-The character variety serves as the space that describes the representation theory of a fundamental group.
-It possesses multiple facets: it characterizes geometric structures, flat connections, and holomorphic objects such as Higgs bundles.
-Geometric structures arise from representations that are discrete and faithful.
-Components consisting solely of discrete faithful representations are referred to as higher-rank Teichmüller spaces, and their study is currently very active.
-We also present the recently introduced notion of $\Theta$-positivity, which unifies all known higher-rank Teichmüller spaces.
+We introduce Teichmüller spaces and their higher-rank generalizations, taking the character variety as the central object of study.
+The character variety, defined as the space of group homomorphisms of the fundamental group into a Lie group modulo conjugation, admits several equivalent formulations: as the moduli space of geometric structures, as the moduli of flat connections, or, in the holomorphic setting, as the moduli of Higgs bundles.
+Geometric structures are associated with discrete and faithful representations, and connected components of the character variety consisting entirely of such representations are referred to as higher-rank Teichmüller spaces.
+These spaces extend the classical Teichmüller space of hyperbolic structures and form the focus of ongoing and active research.
+More recently, the notion of $\Theta$-positivity has been introduced as a unifying framework that encompasses all known examples of higher-rank Teichmüller spaces.

 \parttoc